-The following are the key Climate Change hazard scenarios and the adaptation measures to be adopted:
+Following are the key Climate Change hazard scenarios and the adaptive measures to be taken:

-Accelerated Sea Level Rise

-✓ The reclaimed land platform will be at elevation of 4 meters above MMLL.

-Storm surges

-- ✓ The reclaimed land itself will provide sheltering effect during episodes of storm surges. - ✓ Wave deflectors will be installed in strategic places.
+- Accelerated Sea Level Rise - -- The reclaimed land platform will be at elevation 4 M above MLWL - Storm surges - --The reclaimed land itself will provide sheltering effect during episodes of storm surges.
+(Discussed in Section 2.2.) - --Wave deflectors will be installed in strategic places.